tyrw/css-tricks-react-auth/README.md

 ## Final notes

-Adding authentication and access control to your React application doesn't have to be a hassle.
+React authentication and access control can be complex to do yourself, or it can be simple when using a service.

 Both the setup step and, more importantly, the maintenance over time, are handled with modern platforms like [Userfront](https://userfront.com).

 JSON Web Tokens allow you to cleanly separate your auth token generation layer from the rest of your application, making it easier to reason about and more modular for future needs.
 This architecture also allows you to focus your efforts on your core application, where you are likely to create much more value for yourself or your clients.